 So we start building with feathers and paper; monuments so beautiful in the moment, but not built to last; ready to fall or give in at first wind’s gasp.
 We work and work; making ornate sculptures and pretending we believe they’re forever.
 In the back of our heads we know; we’re ready to go.
 At any notice, the wind will blow us away, but there’ll be no real pain; only starting over rebuilding.

 But we’re pained to find we still have to gather the pieces.
-So we start building with little and lesser… no more ornaments, only the bare necessities to get us through the day.
+So we start building with less and less… no more ornaments, only the bare necessities to get us through the day.
 Fake.
 Still containing some sort of feeling of Home, but never with any sort of substance.
 Substance leads to solid, solid leads to potential pain.

 No one takes the time to pour a foundation, cause we all have one foot out and one foot in.
 But maybe the bottom is where we need to begin.